sco3/cv/Dmitry-Zakharov-prior-2009.md

 *   Maintained the Boeing System Encyclopedia using Java, J2EE, and Struts.
 *   Provided on-site support for the REDARS project at Boeing in Seattle, USA, from September to December 2006.

-**Environment:** Java (1.4, 5.0), J2EE, Spring, Web Services, Subversion, Rational Tools, IBM WebSphere, DB2, Perl.
+**Environment:** Java, J2EE, Spring, Web Services, Subversion, Rational Tools, IBM WebSphere, DB2, Perl.

 ## Education